apache/celix/libs/promises/README.md

 ## Open Issues & TODOs

-- Documentation not complete
+- Documentation not complete.
-- PromiseFactory is not complete yet
+- PromiseFactory is not complete.
-- The static helper class Promises is not implemented yet (e.g. all/any)
+- The static helper class Promises is not implemented (e.g. all/any).
-- Promise::flatMap not implemented yet
+- Promise::flatMap not implemented.